WebOfTrust/signify-browser-extension/GETTING_STARTED_VENDOR.md

 ### Content Script Dialog
 <img width="339" alt="Screenshot 2024-02-08 at 3 24 39 AM" src="https://github.com/WebOfTrust/signify-browser-extension/assets/19255438/a2ca3782-19de-47ae-92b1-05f07cdf9afd">

-The following set of JSON can be analyzed as multiple vendors (use the bin link provided at the bottom of the page).
+To compare some examples of different vendor JSON customizations, see these links below:
 - https://www.npoint.io/docs/1d388b8942c4ec3ed763
 - https://www.npoint.io/docs/a75a0383d2820a2153c1
 - https://www.npoint.io/docs/d59bd3ab0b31de863a20

+You can click the 'bin' link at the bottom of those pages to see the raw JSON